oliverjam/learn-react-testing/README.md

 <p>You can set up a basic mock with <code>fetchMock.mock("http://apiurl.com/", yourMockResponse)</code></p>
 <p>You can use <code>fetchMock.called("http://apiurl.com/")</code> to check if any requests were made to that domain.
 You can also use <code>fetchMock.lastCall()</code> to see what the most recent fetch request was.</p>
 </details>

-### Stretch goal

-If you're finished, well done!
-You can get some more practice testing by writing some integration tests for the [Dynamic Data workshop](https://github.com/sofiapoh/react-dynamic-data-workshop).

 ## Caveats (for completeness)